conedevelopment/cone-site/src/contact.md

 ---
 title: "Contact"
+metaDesc: "Have a project idea?
+Get in touch with us!
+Would love to hear from you."
 layout: "layout/contact.html"
 hero:
     title:
         caption: "Have a project idea?<span class='highlighted'><br>Get in touch with us!</span>"
-    description: "Love to hear from you.
-Get in touch! 👋"
+    description: "Would love to hear from you! 👋"
     classes: "hero--font-size:small hero--center hero--padding-block:small"
 ---